-Plan on bringing a notepad and pen/pencil to take notes and a reusable waterbottle.
-If you are planning on participating in the open portoflio / portoflio review sessions, make sure your bring a laptop or tablet that a digital portoflio can be viewed on and any additional print peices you would like to bring.
+Plan on bringing a notepad and pen/pencil to take notes and a reusable water bottle.
+If you are planning on participating in the open portfolio/portfolio review sessions, make sure you bring a laptop or tablet that a digital portfolio can be viewed on and any additional print pieces you would like to bring.
 In addition, plan on bringing your resume or business cards to hand out to design professionals, this is a great networking opportunity!

 Where can I find out more information?